wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## Synergy of VSWIR (0.4–2.5 μm) and MTIR (3.5–12.5 μm) data for post-fire assessments
 2012

+We have used MODIS/ASTER (MASTER) airborne simulator data over the 2011 Canyon fire in California, USA to evaluate the potential synergy between visible to short-wave infrared (VSWIR, 0.4–2.5 μm) and mid to thermal infrared (MTIR, 3.5–12.5 μm) data in a post-fire assessment task.
+We applied Multiple Endmember Spectral Mixture Analysis (MESMA) inputting five endmembers: char, green vegetation, non-photosynthetic vegetation (NPV), substrate and shadow.

 ## Spectral mixture analysis to assess post-fire vegetation regeneration using Landsat Thematic Mapper imagery_ Accounting for soil brightness variation
 2012

-## Monitoring Trends and Burn Severity (MTBS)_ Monitoring Wildfire Activity for the Past Quarter Century Using Landsat Data
+## Monitoring Trends and Burn Severity (MTBS): Monitoring Wildfire Activity for the Past Quarter Century Using Landsat Data
 2012

+Considering the MTBS project, which produces geospatial and tabular data using a consistent protocol for fire trend analysis at a range of spatial, temporal, and thematic scales, have huge contribution, this paper reviews the objectives of the MTBS project, describes the data sets and information provided, and presents results of the analysis of the 1984-2010 MTBS data set for the United States.

 ## Fire Damage Assessment in Sardinia the use of ALOSPALSAR data for post fre effects management
 2012